InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/extensions-to-manage-contributions-at-scale.md

 ## Patlet

 An InnerSource project is receiving too many contributions, making maintenance difficult and resulting in a large code review backlog or premature rejection of new feature contributions.
-By offering an extension mechanism outside of the core project, the maintainers enable contributors to extend project capabilities with minimal code, thus encouraging innovation and experimentation.
-This would reduce the maintenance overhead on the core project, allowing it to contain only the strategic features that have been widely adopted, tested and validated.
-It would also ensure faster release of new features to the community, reducing the cost to harden a feature until it has proven its utility.
+By offering an extension mechanism outside of the core project, the maintainers enable scaling of project capabilities with minimal cost and maintenance overhead.

 ## Problem